Jim Arwood, Communications Director, Arizona Solar Center, Inc. (from our Twitter feed)

 “A lie gets halfway around the world before the truth has a chance to get its pants on.” --Winston Churchill

-The fabricated internet claim that solar energy is more damaging to the environment than power generated from fossil fuels is getting traction on social media, and the misinformation campaign it represents is our story of the year.
+The fabricated internet-based news story that solar energy is more damaging to the environment than power generated from fossil fuels is getting traction on social media, and the misinformation campaign it represents is our story of the year.

 Web-based disinformation peddling is a growing problem that serves to reinforce people’s erroneous beliefs.
 And more and more fake news sites are being set up to actively exploit the segment of the population that are misinformed.